github/developer.github.com/content/v3/search.md

      Qualifies which fields are searched.
 With this qualifier you can restrict the search to just the title, body, comments, or any combination of these.
    * [Author](https://help.github.com/articles/searching-issues#author)
-     Finds issues created by a certain user or team
+     Finds issues created by a certain user
    * [Assignee](https://help.github.com/articles/searching-issues#assignee)
-     Finds issues that are assigned to a certain user or team
+     Finds issues that are assigned to a certain user
    * [Mentions](https://help.github.com/articles/searching-issues#mentions)
-     Finds issues that mention a certain user or team
+     Finds issues that mention a certain user
    * [State](https://help.github.com/articles/searching-issues#state)
      Filter issues based on whether they're open or closed
    * [Labels](https://help.github.com/articles/searching-issues#labels)